The Merry Wives of Windsor

 primero (n.)type of gambling card game

-Prodigal (n.)in the Bible, a son who foolishly wastes his share of his father's estate
+Prodigal (adj.)in the Bible, describing a son who foolishly wastes his share of his father's estate

 profess (v.)undertake, pledge